bdnorris/DES-340/lectures/lecture19-grid.md

 Another thing Grid does that is really useful, is that it comes ith it's own explicit gutter property called `grid-gap`.
 This is really nice, since using margins and paddings with Flexbox can be a bit painful.

+Grid doesn't necessarily replace Flexbox, sometimes flexbox is easier.
+But when you find ourself straining to make Flexbox work, Grid might be your answer.

 So when to use Grid...when Flexbox isn't enough.

 ## How Grid?